Preparedness 101: Zombie Apocalypse

-"Preparedness 101: Zombie Apocalypse" is a blog post by the United States Centers for Disease Control and Prevention (CDC) that uses a zombie apocalypse to raise public awareness of emergency preparedness.
+"Preparedness 101: Zombie Apocalypse" is a blog post made in May 2011 by the United States Centers for Disease Control and Prevention (CDC) that uses a zombie apocalypse to raise public awareness of emergency preparedness.
 In a blog post titled "Preparedness 101: Zombie Apocalypse", the director of the CDC's Office of Public Health Preparedness and Response, Rear Admiral Ali S. Khan writes: "Take a zombie apocalypse for example.
 That's right, I said z-o-m-b-i-e a-p-o-c-a-l-y-p-s-e.
 You may laugh now, but when it happens you'll be happy you read this, and hey, maybe you'll even learn a thing or two about how to prepare for a real emergency."
 Comparing the upcoming hurricane season and possible pandemics to "flesh-eating zombies" from the horror film Night of the Living Dead and the video game series Resident Evil, Khan recommends Americans prepare for natural disasters as they would have prepared for "ravenous monsters".
+The blog post was part of a larger zombie-themed campaign retired by mid-2022 and replaced with the Prep Your Health CDC website.

 Inspiration

 A week before the zombie apocalypse post, members of the CDC group responsible for preparedness of the public for natural disasters and pandemics were working on the message anticipating the 2011 hurricane season.
-Dave Daigle, associate director for communications, admitted that, "preparedness and public health are not the sexiest subjects."
-Someone in the group remembered a tweet about zombies in connection to the nuclear disaster in Japan resulting from the Tōhoku earthquake and tsunami.
-This provided the idea for the upcoming CDC post, implemented on May 18, 2011 along with two tweets.
-"The whole idea was, if you're prepared for a zombie apocalypse, you're prepared for pretty much anything," said Drew RN.
+Health communication specialists from CDC/OPHPR's Communication Office remembered a tweet about zombies in connection to the nuclear disaster in Japan resulting from the Tōhoku earthquake and tsunami.
+This provided the idea for the upcoming CDC post, implemented on May 18, 2011 along with two tweets:The whole idea was, if you're prepared for a zombie apocalypse, you're prepared for pretty much anything, said Drew RN.

-The blog post
+Blog post

 The CDC's blog post included precautionary tips about zombies along with its usual tips for preparing an emergency kit, as well as emergency escape routes in case of an earthquake or hurricane.
 For example, after explaining how the public should be prepared "if zombies started appearing outside your doorstep", it continues: "You can also implement this plan if there is a flood, earthquake, or other emergency."

 Some commentators noted that May 21, 2011, the date predicted by Harold Camping as the beginning of the end-times, was several days after the blog post, though there was no mention of this speculation in the post itself.